How To Make A Hartmann Focus Mask for Seestar S50

 On some thin card, trace around the washers inner and outer circumference.

-Trace around the washer onto a piece of thin card, such as the back of a cereal box, then glue the washer to the cardboard tube so that it is resting on the fabric tape seat.
+Trace around the washer onto a piece of thin cards, such as the back of a cereal box, then glue the washer to the cardboard tube so that it is resting on the fabric tape seat.

 Divide the circles into quarters, then each quarter into three.